th-ch/youtube-music/readme.md

 Alternately you can use [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/), Windows 11s official CLI package manager to install the `th-ch.YouTubeMusic` package.

+*Note: Microsoft Defender SmartScreen might block the installation since it is from an "unknown publisher".
+This is also true for the manual installation when trying to run the executable(.exe) after a manual download here on github (same file).*

 ```
 winget install th-ch.YouTubeMusic
 ```